-Despite its impressive economic recovery, with an annual GDP growth of 7.2 percent since 2010, household food insecurity continues to be a major challenge.
-According to the Comprehensive Food Security and Vulnerability Analysis (CFSVA-December 2012) and the most recent Nutrition Survey (2012), the prevalence of chronic malnutrition among children under five years of age is still high at 43 percent despite a significant improvement from 52 percent in 2009.
-The northern and western areas of the country, bordering Lake Kivu and along the Congo Nile Crest, are the most affected areas, with rates of stunting at over 60 percent.
+Despite Rwanda's impressive annual GDP growth rate of 7.2 percent since 2010, household food insecurity remains a major challenge.
+According to the 2012 CFSVA, the national prevalence of chronic malnutrition (stunting) among children under five years is high (43 percent), but in northern and western areas bordering Lake Kivu and along the Congo Nile Crest rates are over 60 percent.
 Life expectancy is 64.1 years and households headed by women or orphans account for 36 percent of the population.

 WFP's portfolio of assistance under the Country Programme 2014-2018 focuses mainly on national capacity development and on modeling innovations in food assistance.